Dassault Mirage 2000: France

 The first aircraft entered service in July 1984.
 The first operational squadron was formed during the same year, the 50th anniversary of the French Air Force.
-About 124 Mirage 2000Cs were obtained by the AdA.
+About 124 Mirage 2000Cs were obtained by the AdA, which were equipped by nine squadrons across three French airbases.

+The Mirage 2000C made its combat debut during the Gulf War of 1991.
+Typical missions included combat air patrols over Saudi Arabia, as well as escorting other aircraft undertaking strike and reconnaissance missions over Kuwait and southern Iraq.
+In the aftermath of the conflict, Mirages 2000s continued to be periodically stationed in the region for Operation Southern Watch, the enforcement of a no-fly zone over Iraq during the 1990s.

-French Mirage 2000s were used during the Gulf War, where they flew high-altitude air defence for USAF U-2 spy aircraft, as well as in UN and NATO air operations during the Bosnian War and the Kosovo War.
+French Mirage 2000s were deployed in support of both United Nations and NATO air operations during the Bosnian War and the Kosovo War.
+It was over Bosnia Herzegovina that the Mirage 2000 first used air-to-ground munitions in a live operation; it also undertook combat air patrols over the region.
 During Operation Deliberate Force, on 30 August 1995, one Mirage 2000D was shot down over Bosnia by a 9K38 Igla shoulder-launched missile fired by air defence units of the Army of Republika Srpska, prompting efforts to obtain improved defensive systems.
 Both crew members were captured and later released through mediation with the Federal Republic of Yugoslavia.

 French Mirage 2000Ds later served with the International Security Assistance Force during the conflict in Afghanistan in 2001–2002, operating in close conjunction with international forces and performing precision attacks with laser-guided bombs.
 In the summer of 2007, after the Dassault Rafale fighters had been removed from the theater of operations, three French Mirage 2000s were deployed to Afghanistan in support of NATO troops.